HL7/fhir-shorthand/input/pagecontent/sushi.md

     * **Additional pages:** Add your files to _/build/input/pagecontent_ directory, and link them to menus or other pages.
     * **Images and other files:** Anything that is not a page in the IG, such as images, spreadsheets or zip files, put in _/build/input/images_.
     * **Version history:** Edit _/build/package-list.json_

-When you run SUSHI again, specify that the output should go to the  _/build/input/resources_ directory:

-`$ sushi . -o ./build/input/resources`

 When SUSHI does not find the _/ig-data_ directory, it will only populate the _/build/input/resources_ directory, leaving your customizations intact.